dgelven1/Udacity-Self-Driving-Car-/CarND-Advanced-Lane-Lines/README.md

 The goal for this step was to determine which threshold strategy would work best for creating a combined binary image of edges in the scene.

 I used five different strategies and functions to create individual binary images:

 Using the `cv2.Sobel()` function I was able to find:
 1. Direction gradient in the x and y directions
 2. Magnitude gradient
 3. Directional gradient

 Extracting the different image color information:
-       1. Hue, Lightness, and Saturation color space of the image.
+1. Hue, Lightness, and Saturation color space of the image:
-           Using `hls = cv2.cvtColor(img, cv2.COLOR_RGB2HLS)` to convert the image to the HLS color channel.
+- Using `hls = cv2.cvtColor(img, cv2.COLOR_RGB2HLS)` to convert the image to the HLS color channel.
-       2. Extracting the R color space
+2. Extracting the R color space:
-           Since I used the `matplotlib.image.imread()` function to read in the image, the output image is the RGB color space.
+- Since I used the `matplotlib.image.imread()` function to read in the image, the output image is the RGB color space.
 From here I extracted the R color space and defined a min and maximum threshold to find the lane edges.

 Below are the outputs from each individual thresholding technique: